Elipse458/el_bwh/README.md

 - /decassist       <- admin command, this just hides the current assist popup on the screen
 - /assist `<reason>` <- player command, players can request help with this
-- /cassist         <- player command, this cancels the players ongoing assist request
+- /cassist         <- player command, this cancels the players ongoing assist request To unban someone, go to the ban list and scroll far right to the "Actions" section, you'll find a green unban button there

 ## Important notes
 This bans **all** players identifiers, that means their ip,license,steam,discord,xbl ids will get banned